danvolchek/AdventOfCode/README.md

 `go run cmd/template/main.go` without arguments (or `make template`) will infer which directory to generate by looking at the last completed puzzle and generating the next one.
 E.g. if 2021/5/leaderboard exists, it'll generate 2021/5/optimized.
 Once that exists, it'll generate 2021/6/leaderboard, and so on.

 When inferring arguments, solutions to skip can be specified through `skip.txt`.
 Each line is of the format `year/day # optional comment`, and if day is omitted the entire year is skipped.
+`year` or `day` can either be a single number `num`, or a range like `num-num` to exclude multiple values.

 The arguments can be provided through the command line as well.
 See `go run cmd/template/main.go --help` for argument info.